Around Daisetsuzan 6 Day Hiking TourMulti-day Guided Hiking Tour from Asahikawa

 - Travel insurance

 - Cash in Japanese yen.
 Small restaurants and shops in rural parts of Japan do not accept credit cards.
 Lunch in general costs 1,000-1,500 yen and dinner 2,000-3,000 yen.
-You can withdraw cash from an ATM at the post office and convenience stores.
+You can withdraw cash from an ATM at a post office and 7-eleven convenience stores.

 - Walking poles